At Chicago O'Hare, American 767 catches fire on runway

 - 20 people suffered minor slide injuries

+(CNN)The right-side engine of an American Airlines Boeing 767 failed Friday during an attempted takeoff, sending debris as far as a half mile and passengers hurriedly down emergency slides onto a runway at Chicago's O'Hare International Airport.

+Three sources familiar with the unfolding investigation told CNN the General Electric engine suffered an apparent "uncontained" failure.

-(CNN)Terrified passengers aboard an American Airlines 767 that aborted takeoff on a runway at Chicago's O'Hare International Airport scrambled to safety Friday afternoon after huge flames erupted on the right side of the plane.
+The 161 terrified passengers and nine crew members scrambled to safety Friday afternoon after huge flames erupted on the right side of the plane.

 Airport fire Chief Timothy Sampey said crews responded to a report of a No. 2 engine on fire.
-The plane, which had stopped well before the end of the runway, had about 43,000 pounds of fuel on board.
+The plane, which had stopped well before the end of the runway, had about 43,000 pounds of fuel.

 "This could have been absolutely devastating if it happened later," he said.

-About 20 people people were taken to the hospital with minor injuries that occurred during the evacuation down the emergency slides, District Chief Juan Hernandez said.
+About 20 people were taken to the hospital with minor injuries that occurred during the evacuation down the emergency slides, District Chief Juan Hernandez said.
 There were people with minor bruising or injured ankles, he said.
 None of the injuries were caused by the fire.

-American Airlines spokeswoman Leslie Scott said 170 people -- including 161 passengers -- and one dog were on board Flight 383 bound for Miami when it aborted takeoff due to an engine-related mechanical issue.
+American Airlines spokeswoman Leslie Scott said Flight 383 was bound for Miami when it aborted takeoff due to an engine-related issue.

+The rare, but extremely serious, engine failure sent debris from the engine spewing across the south side of the expansive airfield.
+Part of the engine's fan disc were found a half mile away on a building used by UPS, two sources said.

 A passenger who was sitting in the middle of row 31 said he heard a loud clunk, then saw a large ball of flame that he assumed came from the engine area.
-Gary Schiavone of DeMotte, Indiana, said the captain was able to stop the airline quickly, and then it was "coordinated chaos."
+Gary Schiavone of DeMotte, Indiana, said the captain was able to stop the aircraft quickly, and then it was "coordinated chaos."

 There wasn't much yelling or screaming, he told reporters, except passengers who shouted at others who were trying to grab their bags from the overhead bins.
 Schiavone said about 30 seconds into the evacuation, smoke started to pour into the cabin.
 The difficulty in breathing was the scariest part, he said.